httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 This specification uses Structured Headers {{!I-D.ietf-httpbis-header-structure}} to specify syntax.
-The terms sh-param-list, sh-item, sh-string, sh-token and sh-integer refer to the structured types defined therein.
+The terms sh-list, sh-item, sh-string, sh-token and sh-integer refer to the structured types defined therein.

 Note that in this specification, "proxy" is used to indicate both forward and reverse proxies, otherwise known as gateways.
 "Next hop" indicates the connection in the direction leading to the origin server for the request.

-# The Proxy-Status HTTP Header Field {#header}
+# The Proxy-Status HTTP Field {#header}

-The Proxy-Status HTTP response header field allows an intermediary to convey additional information about its handling of a response and its associated request.
+The Proxy-Status HTTP response field allows an intermediary to convey additional information about its handling of a response and its associated request.

-It is a Structured Headers {{!I-D.ietf-httpbis-header-structure}} List of parameterised Tokens:
+It is a Structured Headers {{!I-D.ietf-httpbis-header-structure}} List of Tokens:

 ~~~ abnf
 Cache-Status   = sh-list